moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 - Media Switches propagate a subset of tracks as-is from the emitters to the subscribers.
 This implies Track IDs to be unchanged between the emitters and the receivers.

-- Subscribers explictly request one or more media tracks in appropriate qualities and dynamically move between the qualtiies during the course of the session.
+- Subscribers explicitly request one or more media tracks in appropriate qualities and dynamically move between the qualities during the course of the session.

 Another topology for the conferencing use-case is to use multiple distribution networks for delivering the media, with media switching functionality running across distribution networks and these media functions as part of the core distribution network as shown below.